mashurex/ImageStream/README.md

-# ImageStream Tumblr like image stream wit social sharing
+# ImageStream Tumblr Like Node.js Image Stream

 ## Description
 ImageStream is a dead simple image upload application written in Node.js.